starcoinorg/starcoin/vm/stdlib/README.md

 cargo run
 ```

-Release a new `N` version, N must bean an uint number, such as v3:
+Release a new `N` version, N must be an uint number, such as v3:

 ```shell
 cargo run -- -v 3 -m StdlibUpgradeScripts -f upgrade_from_v2_to_v3 -a 3185136000000000000u128